shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 ---
-title: Buy Mobile Inventory via RTB
+title: Microsoft Invest - Buy Mobile Inventory via RTB
 description: This article describes the complete and detailed workflow of setting up a campaign to run on third-party mobile inventory.
 ---

-# Buy mobile inventory via RTB
+# Microsoft Invest - Buy mobile inventory via RTB

 > [!NOTE]
 > The descriptions in this topic apply only to Standard Line Items (not available in Microsoft Invest).
 A new version of this document that is applicable to Microsoft Invest and Augmented Line Items will be available at a later date.